Luxury, performance drive buzz at Detroit auto show

 For those well-heeled buyers slightly more concerned with image and looks than acceleration and top speed, a new mid-size sport coupe and three redesigned sport sedans will be on the show floor.

-Showgoers will also get a look at the updated Mercedes-Benz E-class line from Daimler AG (DAIGn.DE), but the company is providing only a private preview to journalists of its new 2014 CLA sedan, a sporty-looking “quad coupe” that will be the centrepiece of the automaker’s Super Bowl TV advertising in early February.
+Showgoers will also get a look at the updated Mercedes-Benz E-class line from Daimler AG, but the company is providing only a private preview to journalists of its new 2014 CLA sedan, a sporty-looking “quad coupe” that will be the centerpiece of the automaker’s Super Bowl TV advertising in early February.

 FIRST ‘GREEN’ CADILLAC